how to solve your job search woes

 • I can teach you a lot more of what I

-learned to do through my study guide.
+learned to do through Hicks’s Guide

-related matters, let me explain just a
+Please let me explain just a bit more

-bit more about myself.
-Through the
+about myself.
+Through the works I’ve

-works I’ve produced, my goal is to:
+produced, my goal is to:

 • help you find the job and salary you